backdrop-contrib/synonyms/README.txt

 The Synonyms module extends the Drupal core Taxonomy features.
 Currently the module provides this additional functionality:
-* support of synonyms.
-Any field attached to term can be enabled as source of synonyms.
-Please, see below for the list of field types currently supported for extraction.
+* support of synonyms through Field API.
+Any field, for which synonyms extractor is created, attached to a term can be enabled as source of synonyms.
 * synonym-friendly autocomplete widget for taxonomy_term_reference fields
 * integration with Drupal search functionality enabling searching content by synonyms of the terms that the content references

 -- REQUIREMENTS --

-The Synonyms module requires enabled:
+The Synonyms module requires the following modules:
 * Taxonomy module
 * Text module

--- SYNONYMS SOURCE FIELDS (API) --
+-- SYNONYMS EXTRACTORS, SUPPORTED FIELD TYPES --

 Module ships with ability to extract synonyms from the following field types:
 * Text